Professor of Student Ministry

 He has written over 20 books related to teenagers, youth leaders, and parents of teenagers.
 Each year he speaks and preaches in over 40 churches, conferences, and conventions.

 God whispered the idea for the True Love Waits movement to Jimmy Hester and Richard Ross.
-The first promises of purity were made by members of Ross’ youth group in 1993.
-Today the movement has been embraced by 100 denominations and national student organizations in the U.S. and by over 100 countries.
-Interest in the movement has led Ross to appear on such programs as The Today Show, Nightline, and CNN Headline News—and to be interviewed by The Washington Post, The Washington Times, the New York Times, USA Today, Newsweek, Time, Life, Seventeen, and several hundred other newspapers and magazines.
+The first promises of purity were made by members of Ross’s youth group in 1993.
+Today the movement has been embraced by 100 denominations and national student organizations in the U.S. and in 100 countries.
+Interest in the movement has led Ross to appear on such programs as The Today Show, Nightline, and CNN Headline News—and be interviewed by The Washington Post, The Washington Times, the New York Times, USA Today, Newsweek, Time, Life, Seventeen, and several hundred other newspapers and magazines.